HaleBera/A-NOVEL-CONTAINER-ATTACKS-DATASET-FOR-INTRUSION-DETECTION/Vagrant Automater/Readme.txt

       $ vagrant up && vagrant ssh  # Select eno1 (the first option)

-  2. Send attacker scripts to the VM (OPTION 2 is followed)
+  2. Send attacker scripts to the VM (OPTION 2 is followed) (Yiğit)

+      $ vagrant scp /home/hale/Desktop/CVE-2020-9483.pcap ubuntu-focal@127.0.0.1:/home/vagrant (Yiğit)

+      Gives the error:
+        hale@k8s-leader:~/vagrant_contset2$ vagrant scp vagrant scp /home/hale/Desktop/CVE-2020-9483.pcap ubuntu-               focal@127.0.0.1:/home/vagrant
+        The machine with the name 'ubuntu-focal@127.0.0.1' was not found configured for this Vagrant environment.

+       !!!!
+For OPTION 3, Permission Denied alınıyor (Yiğit)